JonasGeiping/breaching/README.md

 For now, please cite the respective publications for each attack and use case.

 ### Authors
+This framework was built by Jonas Geiping with great contributions from [Liam Fowl](https://github.com/lhfowl) and [Yuxin Wen](https://github.com/YuxinWenRick).

 ### Contact
 If you have questions, don't hesitate to open an issue here on github or write us an email.